The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 2630 W. Alameda Ave. | 303-955-0175

 When a craving for chicken tacos hits, this Berkeley stalwart serves up exactly what we crave: A no-frills plate of four double-stacked warm corn tortillas topped with diced chicken, cilantro, and chopped onion.
-The real fun starts with the four house-made salsas—a tomatillo-avocado cream, traditional red, pico de gallo, and a seriously intense habanero—which are served with every meal.
+The real fun starts with the house-made salsas—including a tomatillo-avocado cream, traditional red, pico de gallo, and a seriously intense habanero.

 Send anyone who says chicken tacos are boring to Tacos y Salsas’ Colfax Avenue location.
 Here, pulled pollo is crisped on the flattop before landing inside a single (excellent) tortilla.
 Visit the salsa bar for blistered jalapeños and red or green salsa.

 7123 Federal Blvd.
 (720-535-7054), 9103 E. Colfax Ave.
 (303-367-1046), Aurora | tacos303.com